JoycexChan/Joyce-s-Biomedical-Pipelines/01_beginner_virtual_screening.md

 🛠 The “Beginner Version” Pipeline Logic
 (The Core Architecture Behind a $170k USD / NT$5.4M Workflow) The main goal of this pipeline is actually very simple:
-To screen tens of thousands of FDA drugs without manually clicking a GUI ten thousand times.
+To screen large compound libraries without manually clicking through a GUI thousands of times.
 ________________________________________
 🧪 The Two Major Camps in Virtual Screening
 Virtual screening roughly splits into two worlds: